RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

         #SBATCH -p free-gpu

-   To use other GPU partitions specify a partition name and your **lab GPU account** to charge.
-Note, CPU and GPU lab accounts are different and not labs have both.
+   To use other GPU partitions specify a partition name and your *GPU Lab account* to charge.
+Note, CPU and GPU lab accounts are different and not all labs have both.

      .. code-block:: bash

         #SBATCH -p gpu
-        #SBATCH -A panteater_lab_gpu
+        #SBATCH -A panteater_lab_gpu   # Note, GPU Lab name has 'gpu' in it

 :bluelight:`GPU number`

    .. important::
+      * **Set GPU number to 1.**
-      | Nearly 100% of applications on the cluster can use only 1 GPU.
+        Nearly 100% of applications on the cluster can use only 1 GPU.
-      | **GPU number should be set to 1.**
-      | **None of Perl, Python, or R-based applications need multi-GPU**.
+      * **None of Perl, Python, or R-based applications need multi-GPU**.

-      | Very few applications can use multiple GPUs in *P2P* (peer-2-peer) mode,
-        for example, *Amber*, *VASP* and *NAMD*.
+      * Very few applications can use multiple GPUs in *P2P* (peer-2-peer) mode, for example, *Amber*, *VASP* and *NAMD*.
         These applications are designed and compiled
         with very specific flags and options to be able to use multi-GPU acceleration.

-      | If you request multi-GPU but use only 1 you will be charged for all
-        requested regardless of the usage.
+      * If you request multi-GPU but use only 1 you will be charged for all requested GPUs regardless of the usage.

    To set the GPU number add  to your submit script: